hansajasandeepabadalge/Excel_CSV_2_PSV_Convertor/README.md

 # CSV/Excel to PSV Converter

 ## Description
 This is a simple GUI-based application built with Python and Tkinter that allows users to convert CSV and Excel files into pipe-separated value (PSV) files.
-The converted files are saved in the `Documents/PSV_Files` directory.
+The converted files are saved in the `Output` directory within the same directory as the selected files.

 ## Features
 - Supports both `.csv` and `.xlsx/.xls` file formats.
 - Converts data to PSV format (pipe `|` separated values).
-- Automatically creates a `PSV_Files` folder in the `Documents` directory.
+- Automatically creates an `Output` folder in the directory of the selected files.
 - Provides a simple GUI for file selection and conversion.

 ## Prerequisites